Bobby Hart (American football)

-Bobby Hart (born August 21, 1994) is an American football offensive tackle who is a free agent.
-He was drafted by the New York Giants in the seventh round of the 2015 NFL Draft.
-He played college football at Florida State.
-After three seasons, Hart was released by New York and signed with the Cincinnati Bengals, becoming a starter for three years and earning a contract extension before his release following the 2020 season.
-Hart has also been on the roster of the Miami Dolphins and Tennessee Titans.
+Bobby Hart (born August 21, 1994) is an American professional football offensive tackle for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the New York Giants in the seventh round of the 2015 NFL draft.
+Hart has also been a member of the several other NFL teams.

-High school career
+Early life

-A native of Lauderhill, Florida, Hart attended St. Thomas Aquinas High School in Fort Lauderdale, where he was teammates with Giovani Bernard, Rashad Greene, Lamarcus Joyner, Cody Riggs, Marcus Roberson, and James White.
+A native of Lauderhill, Florida, Hart attended St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he was teammates with Giovani Bernard, Rashad Greene, Lamarcus Joyner, Cody Riggs, Marcus Roberson, and James White.

 College career

 Hart started every game in his junior and senior years.
-As a senior at Florida State, Hart was named to the third-team All-ACC.
+As a senior at Florida State, Hart was named to the third-team All-Atlantic Coast Conference (ACC).

 Professional career

 New York Giants

-Hart was drafted by the New York Giants in the seventh round, 226th overall, in the 2015 NFL Draft.
+Hart was drafted by the New York Giants in the seventh round, 226th overall, in the 2015 NFL draft.
 When the Giants drafted Hart, they projected him as a guard in the NFL.
 To prepare for the switch, he worked out with former Pro Bowl center LeCharles Bentley.
 Hart, though, stayed primarily at right tackle in 2015.

 In 2016, Hart started 13 games at right tackle.

-Hart entered the 2017 season as the Giants’ second right tackle.
+Hart entered the 2017 season as the Giants' second right tackle.
 He played in 10 games with 7 starts in 2017.
 He was waived/injured by the Giants on December 30, 2017 with an ankle injury and was placed on injured reserve after refusing to play in the team's season finale.
 On February 9, 2018, Hart was released by the Giants.